MAC(9E) | Driver Entry Points | MAC(9E) |

 MAC_CAPAB_TRANSCEIVER

-capability provides a means of discovering the number of transceivers, their
+capability provides a means of

-types, and reading the data from a transceiver.
-This allows administrators and
+from a transceiver.
+This allows administrators and users to determine if

-users to determine if devices are present, if the hardware can use them, and
+devices are present, if the hardware can use them, and in many cases,

-discover and display transceivers as part of its fault management topology.
+display transceivers as part of its fault management topology.

 See mac_capab_transceiver(9E) for more details on the capability structure and the various function entry points that come along with it.